5 people found this helpful

 It’s easy to accidentally leave tissues in pockets, but there’s no need to worry about cleaning up any mess – Cushelle tissues will survive the wash.

-- Feather races Get the whole family together for a feather race.
+- Feather races: Get the whole family together for a feather race.
 Blow feathers across the table by puffing air through your mouths, and then race again, this time just blowing air through noses, to see who can win

 Nose blowing step-by-step

-When you're looking at the best way to teach how to blow a child's nose, it is always a good idea to take it in simple easy steps.
+Just like potty training or any other milestone in a young child's life, when you're looking at the best way to teach how to blow a child's nose, it is always a good idea to take it in simple easy steps.
 Breaking it down into stages will help your child to understand the process and what is expected of them.
 Once your child has mastered the art of blowing air through their nose, they will find blowing their nose on a tissue far easier to manage.
 Ask them to blow their nose through one nostril at a time to begin with, and remind them to bin the tissue each time and wash their hands afterwards.

 It is helpful to explain to children the correct way to blow your nose, but the easiest way is to introduce the skill though some fun games.
 It can take some time to master, so be patient with their efforts, and help them to practice before they end up with a stuffy nose.
 Armed with some soft Cushelle tissues, they will then be confident enough to try out their new skill and keep that runny nose and cold under control – just don’t forget to remind them to wash their hands afterwards.